Automattic/jetpack/readme.txt

 **Major Enhancements**
 * Performance: minify all JavaScript files used in the plugin.
+* Protect: add new mechanism allowing you to send yourself an email with a link to the form when you are locked out of your site.

 **Enhancements**
 * Sitemaps: add CLI commands to purge and built the sitemaps.